Giusto Fernando Tenducci: Marriage: 1766–1772

-Two portraits of Tenducci were painted by Thomas Gainsborough – one is now in the Barber Institute of Fine Arts in the University of Birmingham, the other was sold from the collection of Yves Saint Laurent.
+Two portraits of Tenducci were painted by Thomas Gainsborough.
+One is now in the Barber Institute of Fine Arts at the University of Birmingham, the other was sold from the collection of Yves Saint Laurent.

 Appearance in literature

-In 1766, Tenducci sang the part of Arbaces in Arne's opera Artaxerxes in Dublin, delighting the public by 'his exquisite singing of the air "Water parted from the Sea" '.
+In 1766, Tenducci sang the part of Arbaces in Arne's opera Artaxerxes in Dublin, delighting the public by "his exquisite singing of the air 'Water parted from the Sea'".
 A group known as the "frolicsome Dublin boys" sang a song about him: "Tenducci was a piper's son/ and he was in love when he was young,/ and all the tunes that he could play/ was Water parted from the say."
 James Joyce quoted and parodied that song in Finnegans Wake, II.3.

-Tenducci is mentioned in Robert Fergusson’s poem "The Canongate Playhouse in Ruins"; while in Edinburgh, Tenducci sang three songs with lyrics by Fergusson.
+Tenducci is mentioned in Robert Fergusson's poem "The Canongate Playhouse in Ruins"; while in Edinburgh, Tenducci sang three songs with lyrics by Fergusson.

+Tenducci is mentioned in Tobias Smollet's, "The Expedition of Humphry Clinker," (pub.
+1771), Vol. I, in a letter of Lydia Melford, in which she describes his voice as "neither man's nor woman's but it is more melodious then either and warbled so divinely, that, while I listened, I really thought myself in paradise."

+A "Dorothea Kingsman vs Ferdinando Tenducci" is also mentioned in a suit for libel in October 1775 in the 7th volume (p.
+123-173) of the 1780 work "Trials for adultery or the history of divorces, being select trials at Doctors Commons", by a "civilian" (printed in London for S. Blason, 7 volumes in-8° in total, rare, only one edition in 1780).
+The case confirms and details that Dorothea Maunsell, her former music pupil and daughter of Counsellor Maunsell of Molesworth street, Dublin, sued for annulment of the marriage for impotency, F. Tenducci having undergone an "entire castration", which is discussed with witnesses in the case, along with the circumstances of the 1766 (catholic priest) and 1767 (Church of England minister) marriage ceremonies.
+The marriages were declared null and void.